 This excellent saw has been in my shop for over twenty years.
 I created dozens of jigs to work with this saw, and, of course, would not work with others until I made several adjustments.

-In the midst of creating hundreds of wooden craft projects for the summer's Vacation Bibil School, the main trunnions on my Delta saw broke, and I had to make a decision quickly to get the projects ready for summer.
+In the midst of creating hundreds of wooden craft projects for the summer's Vacation Bible School, the main trunnions on my Delta saw broke, and I had to make a decision quickly to get the projects ready for summer.

 The Grizzly was a good alternative.
 I simply swapped out the saw on my Delta setup and continued with the many craft projects prep.